tsutsu/kustomizer/README.md

 ## Roadmap

 KustomizeR is **not yet feature-complete**, i.e. it does not yet do everything that Kustomize does.
+KustomizeR probably won't work for arbitrary `kustomization.yaml` files.

+(KustomizeR *is*, however, in production use; it is being used with `kustomization.yaml` files matching its current feature set.
+We wrote Just Enough Library to solve our own problems :wink:)

-Status of `kustomization.yaml` support:
+Status of `kustomization.yaml` feature support:

 * [x] `bases`
 * [ ] `commonAnnotations`